PLP-MERN-Stack-Development/mern-final-project-DEV-EVELYNE/README.md

 You give it a prompt like "AI-powered logistics app in Kenya", and it creates sections like Executive Summary, Financial Projections, SWOT, Marketing Strategy, etc.

-The generated plan is editable, and in the future, you’ll be able to save it for later use.
+The generated plan is in the few days to come, you’ll be able to edit and save it for later use.

 Key point: Right now, the plan is generated and displayed.
 Saving, exporting, and pitch decks are planned for later.